mflova/mflova-coding-guidelines/python/plotting/seaborn.md

 say `fin_size_mm` and `height`) but also individual species whose set of parameters are related.
 Clustermap will generate a hierarchy that relates all species and parameters.

+If variables have different scales, `standard_scale=True` can be helpful.

 ### Relplot

-Handle statistical relationships.
+It comes from relational plots.
+Meant to handle statistical relationships.
 With kind, these can be:

 - scatterplot() (with kind="scatter"; the default)
 - lineplot() (with kind="line")